Federal Highway Administration (FHWA), U.S. Department of Transportation (DOT).

 a.
 The PA notes that the streamlined process is applicable to projects with low potential to affect historic properties.
 The DOT&PF staff characterized how they apply the streamlined Section 106 process to individual projects as ones that result in little or no potential to affect historic properties.
 The DOT&PF project documentation for the streamlined Section 106 compliance is a form that does not identify either a project effect or the effect to a specific historic property.

 b.
 Because the use of the streamlined form does not identify a Section 106 effect for any individual historic property, the DOT&PF documentation cannot support any required Section 4(f) de minimis impact determinations. (see 23 CFR 774.5(b)(1))

 Observation #2: Lack of a process to implement planning consistency at time of a NEPA decision

 Section 3.3.1 of the MOU requires DOT&PF to, at the time they make a NEPA approval (CE determination, finding of no significant impact, or record of decision) check to ensure that the project's design concept, scope, and funding is consistent with current planning documents.
 Reviews of project documents provided no evidence that DOT&PF staff had reviewed planning documents for availability of funding.
 Through interviews it was clear that their understanding of this requirement varied.
-Through reviews of DOT&PF Start Printed Page 1817manuals, the Audit Team could not find a procedure for staff to follow so that at the time staff makes a NEPA approval, they are also checking (and documenting) that the project's design concept, scope, and funding is consistent with planning documents.
+Through reviews of DOT&PF manuals, the Audit Team could not find a procedure for staff to follow so that at the time staff makes a NEPA approval, they are also checking (and documenting) that the project's design concept, scope, and funding is consistent with planning documents.

 Observation #3: Staff Capacity